-The first element of core research for working for 5 a day is the development and roll out of a survey for growers, employers and workers of all kinds in horticulture.
-The survey will therefore take an inclusive approach to all those who work in horticultural production.
-The survey is now open in English, Romanian and Ukrainian, see below.
+The first element of core research for working for 5 a day was the development and roll out of a survey for growers, employers and workers of all kinds in horticulture.
+The survey took an inclusive approach to all those who work in horticultural production.

-The purpose of the survey is multiple, some of the expected results will be:
+The purpose of the survey was multiple, some of its aims were to:

-- an overview of the impacts of Brexit and COVID 19 on the workforce
+- gather experiences on the impacts of Brexit and COVID 19 on the workforce

-- insights on how well farmers and workers feel valued in their roles
+- gain insights on how well farmers and workers feel valued in their roles

-- ways in which all types of workers manage changing labour and work needs through the seasons
+- find out about ways in which all types of workers manage changing labour and work needs through the seasons

-- informed starting points for qualitative research starting in Phase 2
+- find informed starting points for qualitative research starting in Phase 2

-The survey is mainly composed of multiple choice questions which makes it easy to complete.
-A few open questions are included so participants can share their thoughts.
-Survey roll-out will be completed at the end of 2021.
+The survey was mainly composed of multiple choice questions to make it easy to complete.
+Some open questions were included so participants could share their thoughts.
+Survey roll-out has now been completed.

-Alongside survey development, ongoing policy analysis is also taking place in phase one.
-Policy analysis will include the tracking of major policy developments in relation to UK trade and agriculture, and in relation to the UK Seasonal Workers Pilot programme.
+Alongside survey development, ongoing policy analysis has also taken place in phase one.
+Analysis includes the tracking of major policy developments in relation to UK trade and agriculture, and in relation to the UK Seasonal Workers migration schemes.
 Current policies being reviewed and followed are:

 - The Agricultural Transition process.
 We are following the process through which subsidy regimes change following Brexit.
 The agricultural transition began on 1 January 2021 and plans have been laid out for a process through which direct payments to farmers will reduce and then stop between 2021 and 2027.
 The plans outline ways in which payments will be made to improve the environment, animal health and welfare and reduce carbon emissions.
 See, The Agricultural Transition Plan 2021-2024.